propalparolnapervom/CLOUD/AWS/Product_Sets/Compute/EC2/AWS EC2 0) Overall.md

 **2) Spot Instances**

+> You set a bit price.

+> If spot price equels that price, your instances will be provisioned.

+> If spot price is over that price, your instances will be terminated.
+If that happens withing 1 hour (in 20 min, for instance), you WILL NOT be charged for that our.
+But if you terminate them by your own, your WILL be charged.

 Allow you to request spare Amazon EC2 computing capacity for up to 90% off the On-Demand price.

 Recommended for: